Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/01_pscript_basics.md

 ### History

-Documentation about GDScript's history has been moved to the [Frequently Asked Questions](../../../01_about/02_faq.md).
+Documentation about PScript's history has been moved to the [Frequently Asked Questions](../../../01_about/02_faq.md).

-### Example of GDScript
+### Example of PScript

-Some people can learn better by taking a look at the syntax, so here's a simple example of how GDScript looks.
+Some people can learn better by taking a look at the syntax, so here's a simple example of how PScript looks.

 ```